 Sean distractedly, "I must give my address to Javier."

 He walked over to Javier, but no sooner had he done so, than he was grabbed by the arm, and virtually thrown into the back of a rickety grey fiat being driven by Gryff, which then leaped and screeched through the city's dingy back streets for a few brief terrifying moments before alighting within a short distance of a discotheque.
 As soon as Sean was out of the car, he noticed a bewildered looking Kevin among the disco party, of which Gryff had taken charge:

-“How are we going to get the sailors in?” he asked out aloud, “they’re not allowed here.”
+we going to get the sailors in?" he asked out aloud, "they're not

 "Smuggle them in," someone suggested, "take their hats and jackets off, and sneak them in."